andrew-ma/sim_csv_script/README.md

    * Run the downloaded Miniconda exe file, and accept all the defaults
    * Once installed, search in your windows start menu (press Windows Button + S) for "miniconda".
    * Click on the item named "Anaconda Prompt (miniconda3)"
-   * Type `where python` to confirm that the Python you are using is in a "miniconda3" folder
+   * Type "`where python`" to confirm that the Python you are using is in a "miniconda3" folder
-   * In File Explorer, open the folder where you downloaded this repository, and copy and paste the path
-   * Back in the "Anaconda Prompt (miniconda3)" terminal, run `cd {path to downloaded files}`
-   * Run `python -m pip install --no-cache-dir -r requirements.txt`
+   * Run the above "pip install ..." command
-   * Script should be accessible with `python sim_csv_script.py -h`

 ## Linux Python Installation
-* Run `python3 --version` to check which version of Python is already installed.
+* Run "`python3 --version`" to check which version of Python is already installed.
 Python 3.7+ should work
-   * If not installed, run `sudo apt install python3`
+   * If not installed, run "`sudo apt install python3`"
-* In a terminal, run `cd {path to downloaded files}`
-* Run `python3 -m pip install --no-cache-dir -r requirements.txt`
-* If you get an error when installing requirements.txt, try installing swig, which is a dependency of pyscard (dependency of pysim)
+* If you get an error when running the above "pip install ..." command, try installing swig, which is a dependency of pyscard (dependency of pysim)
-   * Run `sudo apt install swig`
+   * Run "`sudo apt install swig`"
-   * Then rerun the pip install step again
+   * Then rerun the above "pip install ..." command again